BasThomas/basthomas.github.io/_posts/2021-10-11-xctassert-asterisk.md

 verbose; I think the second failure message would be easier to parse when it'd have been the same as `XCTUnwrap`'s failure message.
 (FB9681950)

+Although, note you can do exactly what was done above (discarding the result of `XCTUnwrap`) and you get the same test as `XCTAssertNotNil` with a better diagnostic.
+And, arguably, verifying the result of your unwrap is something you may want to consider anyhow, so win-win.

 While not being used here, `XCTUnwrap` is a particularly neat addition to XCTest, introduced in Xcode 11.
 Where before we'd have to manually verify something would be non-nil, then force unwrap it, now this is "baked into" this